Collective leadership in the Soviet Union

-Collective leadership was introduced following Stalin's death in 1953 and subsequent party leaders ruled as part of a collective.
-First Secretary Nikita Khrushchev criticized Stalin's dictatorial rule at the 20th Party Congress, but his increasingly erratic decisions lead to his ouster in 1964.
-He was replaced in his posts by Leonid Brezhnev as First Secretary and by Alexei Kosygin as Premier.
+Collective leadership became institutionalised in the upper levels of control in the Soviet Union following Stalin's death in March 1953, and subsequent Soviet Communist Party leaders ruled as part of a collective.
+First Secretary Nikita Khrushchev criticized Stalin's dictatorial rule at the 20th Party Congress in 1956, but Khrushchev's own increasingly erratic decisions led to his ouster in 1964.
+The Party replaced Khrushchev in his posts with Leonid Brezhnev as First Secretary and with Alexei Kosygin as Premier.
 Though Brezhnev gained more and more prominence over his colleagues, he retained the Politburo's support by consulting its members on all policies.
-Collective leadership was maintained under Yuri Andropov and Konstantin Chernenko.
-Mikhail Gorbachev's reforms espoused open discussion, leading to members of the leadership openly disagreeing on how little or how much reform was needed to rejuvenate the Soviet system.
+Collective leadership continued under Yuri Andropov (General Secretary from 1982 to 1984) and Konstantin Chernenko (General Secretary from 1984 to 1985).
+Mikhail Gorbachev's reforms espoused open discussion from about 1986, leading to members of the leadership openly disagreeing on how little or how much reform was needed to rejuvenate the Soviet system.

 History

 Early years

+According to Stalin's secretary, Boris Bazhanov, Lenin “in general leaned towards a collegial leadership, with Trotsky in the first position”.
+Historian Paul Le Blanc referenced various scholars which included E.H.
+Carr, Isaac Deutscher, Moshe Lewin, Ronald Suny and W. Bruce Lincoln that on balance tilted “toward the view that Lenin’s desired 'heir' was collective responsibility in which Trotsky placed an important role and within which Stalin would be dramatically demoted (if not removed)".